salemaljebaly/mac-dev-setup/README.md

 A comprehensive, reproducible macOS development environment using Nix, nix-darwin, and home-manager.
 Perfect for developers who want a declarative, version-controlled system configuration.

+## 🤔 Why Nix?

+Nix is a package manager that treats packages as isolated, immutable units.
+Each package is stored with a unique hash in `/nix/store/`, ensuring:

+- **Zero Conflicts**: Multiple versions of a package can exist together without conflict
+- **Perfect Reproducibility**: Same configuration = same environment, everywhere
+- **Rollback Capability**: Every change is reversible
+- **Declarative Configuration**: Your entire system as code

 ## 🚀 Quick Start

 ### One-Line Installation